-

 You don't need to see or take possession of the registration.

-Arkansas requires you to carry a minimum of {ICar Insurance}liability insurance} on your vehicle, but if your vehicle is purchased with a loan, you'll need full insurance coverage.
+Arkansas requires you to carry a minimum amount of car insurance on your vehicle, but if your vehicle is purchased with a loan, you'll need full insurance coverage.

 When registration is complete, you will be given license plates to mount.
-Interested in a little pizazz?
-Ask about special plates to personalize your new vehicle.
+If you're interested, ask about special plates to personalize your new vehicle.

-Selling your car is hard work.
-You need to know the value of the car before you advertise, and then be prepared to negotiate.
+Selling your car as a private seller is hard work.
+You need to know the value of the car before you advertise and then be prepared to negotiate.
+Ordering a VIN check or vehicle history report for your own vehicle can prepare you for questions a potential buyer may have.
 Once you have a buyer with a bill of sale in hand, you are ready to sell.

 You'll need to produce the title in order to sell the car.
 If it's lost or stolen you'll need to replace it.